 - Module content is delivered by clinical experts

-- Module content is highly clinically relevant to ESP clinical practice setting
+- Module content is highly clinically relevant to APP clinical practice setting

-- Module was developed in relation to the Competency Framework for ESPs and has been informed by the Agenda for Change and Knowledge Skills frameworks.
+- Module was developed in relation to the Competency Framework for APPs and has been informed by the Agenda for Change and Knowledge Skills frameworks.